DevOpsBootcamp/website/source/shell-navigation-os.rst

 		Shells are the programs which allows you use a computer via text-based commands.
 Not to be confused with a *terminal*, which is the environment a shell runs in (GNOME terminal, tty1, etc).
-A shell is run in a terminal, a terminal is the widow you use the shell in.
+A shell is run in a terminal, a terminal is the window you use the shell in.

 Shell Examples